Cow Ghee vs Buffalo Ghee: Benefits, Nutrition & Which Is Better? (2026)

 Pure ghee melts quickly and solidifies evenly at room temperature — a clear sign of authenticity.

-Final Verdict: Cow Ghee or Buffalo Ghee – Which Should You Choose?
+Final Verdict — Which One Should You Choose?

 Why Choose Kamdhenu Gauveda Cow Ghee?